luxonis/depthai-hardware/docs/source/pages/articles/operative_temperature_range.rst

 This command has the maximum power consumption, therefore the devices have the highest heat output.

 Note the framerate of the RGB camera is set to 30 (:code:`-rgbf 30`).
-If it would be set any higher, it would be bottlenecked by the neural network.
+If it is set any higher it would be bottlenecked by the neural network.

 Results of our tests